Mikael Blixt

 Mikael Blixt (born 8 August 1964) is a former speedway rider from Sweden.
 He earned 18 caps for the Sweden national speedway team.

 Speedway career

 Blixt rode in the top tier of British Speedway during the 1982 British League season, riding for the Poole Pirates.
 He returned nine years later to compete in the 1991 British League season for the Berwick Bandits and Peterborough Panthers.
-In the Swedish Speedway Team Championship he rode for Indianerna.
+In the Swedish Speedway Team Championship, he rode for Indianerna.

-He stood as reserve for the final of the Speedway World Championship in the 1991 Individual Speedway World Championship following a successful qualification through the Nordic final and his high placing in the World semi final.
+Blixt stood as reserve for the final of the Speedway World Championship in the 1991 Individual Speedway World Championship following a successful qualification through the Nordic final and his high placing in the World semi final.

-He won the silver medal in 1989 at the Swedish Championship.
+Blixt won the silver medal in 1989 at the Swedish Championship.